 To Add a Space Between Fields: Add the --Spacer-- Field to the form (pictured below).
 This will add a blank space between fields.

 - Default Form: Makes this form used by default. (**NOTE: Default For Company and Default For Role will override this)

 - Intake Form: This makes the form available from the “Add a Contact” or “Edit Contact” screens.

-- Custom Portal (Additional enhancement): Designate the form to be used on the customer portal.
-This will display the form data saved for the client under the profile section of the client portal.
+- Custom Portal (Addon): Designate the form to be used on the customer portal.
+This will display the form data saved for the client under the profile section of the customer portal.

 - File Type: Sets the File Type for the contact being created.